ngharrison/AStarGridSearch.jl/docs/src/index.md

 ## Quick Intro

 This package contains types and methods for searching for paths on a 2D grid using the A* algorithm.
 Its main use is to get the path cost (distance), but it can return the full path as well.
 The PathCost type is set up in such a way that it can be used as a cost function for optimization routines.
-A PathCost is created for a set start cell, and searches for multiple goal cells can be performed while keeping the same cost map between them, reducing computation.
+A PathCost is created for a set start cell; searches for multiple goal cells can be performed while keeping the same cost map between them.
+This means distances to intermediate cells don't need to be re-computed each time.

 Following is a quick example of the main functionality of this package.